Sharing Hope With the World

 Goals Were Simple

 There were never any grandiose goals in my life.
 Mother demanded that our lives revolve around the activities at church.
 Religion was not just a primary activity for our family.
 It was a way of life.
 Faith provided a solid foundation of faith and hope as I endured childhood abuse.
-I loved to sit in our family pew at church and gaze up at the intricate stained glass windows that adorned the sanctuary.
+I loved to sit in our family pew at church and gaze up at the intricately stained glass windows that adorned the sanctuary.
 The glow of the morning sun through those windows glazed the congregation with streams of vibrant color.
 The colorful scene filled my very essence with assurances that the light would always shine down and protect me.

 Find Hope in Your Dreams